quarkiverse/quarkus-resteasy-problem/CONTRIBUTING.md

 Quarkus has a strictly enforced code style, so as this extension.
 Code formatting is done by the Eclipse code formatter, using the config files found in the `ide-config` directory.
 By default when you run `./mvnw install` the code will be formatted automatically.

-If you want to run the formatting without doing a full build, you can run `./mvnw process-sources` or `./mvnw formatter:format`.
+If you want to run the formatting without doing a full build, you can run `./mvnw process-sources -P it` or `./mvnw formatter:format -P it`.

 More details on how to setup your ide can be found in official [Quarkus Contributing guide](https://github.com/quarkusio/quarkus/blob/main/CONTRIBUTING.md#ide-config-and-code-style)